Skip to Content

 Networking questions

-Q: Can I use Runtipi behind another reverse proxy like NPM?
+Q: Can I use Runtipi behind another reverse proxy like Nginx Proxy Manager?

 A: Yes, but it’s complex.
 Runtipi uses Traefik internally.
 You’d need to configure your external proxy to forward to Runtipi’s Traefik and customize your settings to free up ports.